NBA : Phases 4, 5 and 6 for NBA players in Orlando

 .

-The phase has been divided into two parts: July 7 to 11, which includes teams traveling to Walt Disney World and the period after which they will be quarantined; and from the 9 to the 21 of the same month, which covers the practice time that the teams will have once the players and staff have completed their mandatory quarantine period.
+The phase has been divided into two parts: July 7-11, which includes teams traveling to Walt Disney World and the subsequent period in which they will be quarantined; and from the 9 to the 21 of the same month, which covers the practice time that the teams will have once the players and staff have completed their mandatory quarantine period.

 During the first part, for a player to travel to Orlando with his team, he must justify that it was not positive for coronavirus since testing began throughout the league.